huynguy97/ivre-config-files/README.md

 All scans are grouped up in a category.
 These categories have the same names as the [nmap_scan_templates](https://github.com/huynguy97/ivre-config-files/blob/main/ivre-conf.txt).
 For example, when running a template named ```http``` will also create a category in IVRE named `http`.

+Changes can be made to IVRE's codebase and rebuilding should be done as instructed in ["first install and run"](https://doc.ivre.rocks/en/latest/install/fast-install-and-first-run.html).
+This does not require restarting the apache server.

 # Scripts and config files
 A summary of all scripts and config files used.
 See also [the scripts folder](https://github.com/huynguy97/ivre-config-files/tree/main/scripts).